WHAT YOU NEED TO KNOW BEFORE COMING TO CAMPUS

 If you are returning to campus, you can help reduce the risk of COVID-19 on campus by following the health and safety guidance on this page.

 - If you are arriving from outside of Canada, read the quarantine checklist

-- Take the COVID-19 self-assessment before arriving on campus each day
+- Complete the COVID-19 screening questions using the Campus Check-In Tool before arriving on campus each day

 - Take the mandatory safety training (employees and graduate students returning for work) Do not come to campus if you are sick, experiencing any symptoms of COVID-19, or if you have been exposed to someone who has tested positive for COVID-19.